alexbradd/laptop-confs/README.md

 # laptop-confs
-This repository contains some of the configs used for my laptop.
+This repository contains some of the configs and binaries I use to get the most out of my laptop.

-- Laptop: Asus X505ZA
-- OS: openSUSE Leap
+OS: Fedora Latest